-Solid Separation Techniques is Based on Sizes
+Solid Separation Mathods is Based on Sizes

 In the chemical industry, the problem of separating solid particles is encountered in the separation of a single solid material into several size fractions or to obtain a uniform material for incorporation in a system wherein a certain chemical reaction is occurring.